KeenanThompson/Zero-Trust-Architecture-Multi-Cloud/identity/entra_id_baseline.md

 - Passwordless + MFA combination allowed where supported.
 - Legacy/basic auth blocked to remove password-only flows.

-This baseline provides a realistic identity control set aligned with Zero Trust principles and common enterprise practices.
+This baseline provides an identity control set aligned with Zero Trust principles and common enterprise practices.